Advantages and Disadvantages of Profitability Ratios

-First of all, the net profit margin is the most conclusive ratio for a business.
-Generally, if this ratio performs well in the current year and the trend is also growing, most likely the company is on a right track.
+First of all, the net profit margin (NP margin) is the most conclusive ratio for a business.
+Generally, if this ratio performs well in the current year and the trend is also growing, most likely, the company is on the right track.
 Why do we call it a conclusive ratio?
-It is because if there are major issues with other ratios or the company’s performance, it will have its impact on this ratio.
-It is a good idea to start the investigation or analysis by looking at this ratio.
+It is because if there are major issues with other ratios or the company’s performance, it will impact this ratio.
+It is good to start the investigation or analysis by looking at this ratio.

-What does a 40% gross profit margin mean?
-It means the cost of goods sold consumes 60% of the overall sales of the company.
+What does a 40% gross profit margin (GP margin) mean?
+It means the cost of goods sold consumes 60% of the company’s overall sales.
 40% of the sales take care of general and administrative expenses and net profit.
-So, higher this ratio, higher are the chances of improvement in net profit margins.
-The main advantage of this ratio is that it figures out if there is a problem in the basic operations of the company.
-If this margin is not sufficient to cover the administrative and other overheads, the net profit margin is going to be low or negative.
+So, the higher this ratio, the higher the chances of improvement in net profit margins.
+The main advantage of this ratio is that it figures out if there is a problem in the company’s basic operations.
+If this margin is not sufficient to cover the administrative and other overheads, the net profit margin will be low or negative.

-Return on Assets – Monitor the Efficiency in Utilizing the Assets
+ROA – Monitor the Efficiency in Utilizing Assets

-The advantage of using this ratio is that the management can monitor and then control the utilization of assets.
+The advantage of using the return on assets (ROA) ratio is that the management can monitor and then control the utilization of assets.
 Why is the utilization of assets important?
 Efficient and effective utilization of assets has a direct impact on profitability.
-With efficient asset utilization, a company creates a positive leverage effect by producing and selling more units against the same depreciation cost in the income statement.
+A company creates a positive leverage effect with efficient asset utilization by producing and selling more units against the same depreciation cost in the income statement.

-Return on assets conveys how much net profit is generated by every dollar of investment in assets.
+Return on assets conveys how much net profit the company generates by every dollar of investment in assets.
 Increasing return on the asset can simply mean that management is making the best use of the assets and vice-versa.

-Return on capital employed lets you know about the management performance in putting the capital to its most efficient use.
-With this metric, you can judge the management performance across different companies in the similar industry.
-At times, management compensations are based on the attainment of a set target of this particular metric.
+Return on capital employed (ROCE) lets you know about the management’s performance in putting capital to its most efficient use.
+With this metric, you can judge the management performance across different companies in a similar industry.
+At times, management compensations are based on attaining a set target of this particular metric.
 Even more, this metric can be compared with companies across different industries.
 The advantage of utilizing the ratio is that it judges the efficiency of the overall funds’ utilization of the company.
-It covers both types of capital, the equity as well as debt.
+It covers both types of capital, equity as well as debt.

 Disadvantages of Profitability Ratios